elan-ev/opencast-studio/CONFIGURATION.md

 You can encode your TOML as hex string with [this tool](https://onlineutf8tools.com/convert-utf8-to-hexadecimal), for example.
 Be sure to disable the options "Use Hex Radix Prefix" and "Use Extra Spacing".

 Note that if `config=` is specified, all other parameters are ignored!

-**Backwards compatibility note:** in previous versions, this parameter was an encoded JSON object instead of TOML.
-Passing JSON in this way is now deprecated, but ist still supported until Studio drops support for Opencast 8.
-As all stringified JSON objects have to start with `{` and TOML cannot start with `{`, Studio has an easy way to see whether your parameter is JSON or TOML.
-But again:
-JSON support is dropped in future versions and you are encouraged to use TOML.

 ## Debugging/Help